What is PATRIC?¶

 - Personal Private Workspace to permanently save groups of genomic data, gene associations, and uploaded private data.
 Both private and public data can be analyzed together using PATRIC analysis tools.
 Data can be shared with other registered PATRIC users.

-About the Biocomplexity Institute of Virginia Tech¶
+About the Biocomplexity Institute and Initiative of the University of Virginia¶